-- i) Interest for distribution purposes shown on the Statements of Comprehensive Income represents the coupon interest received by the Fund accounted for on an accrual basis.
-The Funds do not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds, which are amortized on a straight-line basis. - ii) Dividend income is recorded on the ex-dividend date - iii) Securities that are exchange-traded are recorded at fair value established by the last traded market price when that price falls within that day's bid-ask spread.
+- i) Interest for distribution purposes shown on the Statements of Comprehensive Income represents the coupon interest received by the Funds accounted for on an accrual basis.
+The Funds do not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds, which are amortized on a straight-line basis. - ii) Dividend income is recorded on the ex-dividend date. - iii) Investment transactions are recorded on a trade date basis.
+Securities that are exchange-traded are recorded at fair value established by the last traded market price when that price falls within that day's bid-ask spread.
 Debt securities are recorded at fair value, established by the last traded price on the over-the-counter market (OTC) when that price falls within that day's bid-ask spread.
 In circumstances where the last traded price is not within the bid-ask spread, the Manager determines the price that is most representative of fair value based on the specific facts and circumstances.
-Gold bullion recorded at fair value established by the last traded market price when the price falls within that day's bid-ask spread.
-Unlisted securities are recorded at fair value using fair valuation techniques established by the Manager in establishing a fair value. - iv) Realized gains and losses on investments and unrealized appreciation or depreciation of investments are calculated using the average cost, excluding transaction costs, of the related investments. - v) Investment income is the sum of income paid to the fund that is generated from a fund's investment fund holdings. - vi) Other income is the sum of income, excluding transaction costs, other than that which is separately classified on the Statements of Comprehensive Income.
+Unlisted securities are recorded at fair value using fair valuation techniques established by the Manager in establishing a fair value. - iv) Realized gains and losses on investments and unrealized appreciation or depreciation of investments are calculated using the average cost, excluding transaction costs, of the related investments. - v) Investment income is the sum of income paid to the Fund that is generated from a Fund's investment fund holdings. - vi) Other income is the sum of income, excluding transaction costs, other than that which is separately classified on the Statements of Comprehensive Income.